planetfederal/workshops/workshops/geogig/doc/source/cmd/branch.rst

 Making a commit on a branch
 ---------------------------

-Now that we are working on a new branch, there should be nothing different about our workflow: we make changes to our data and commit as necessary.
+Now that we are working on a new branch, there should be nothing different about our workflow; we make changes to our data and commit as necessary.
 The only differences happen when we want to merge with the master (or any other) branch.

 #.
 Add a new feature (bike lane) to the layer.
 Refer to the previous section on :ref:`cmd.commit` for instructions if necessary.
 (For simplicity, you can recreate the same bike lane, or a new one, whatever you wish.)